Helvia/rag-buddy/python/scripts/README.md

 Assign a name to your key and select Create API Key.
 Copy the newly generated API key for use in the next step.

-Navigate to the .env file and fill in the OPENAI_API_KEY and RAG_BUDDY_KEY
+Navigate to the .env.sample file and create a copy called .env .
+Fill in required environmental variables.

-To execute the script navigate to the python/scripts directory and execute $ python RAG-Buddy-integration.py
+To execute the script navigate to the python/scripts directory and execute $ python rag-buddy-ragc-proxy.py or execute $ python -m python.scripts.rag-buddy-ragc-proxy